-WASHINGTON, D.C.—In a late-night session on Sunday, Democrats in the Texas legislature staged a coordinated walk-out and denied Republicans the quorum they needed to pass SB 7, an omnibus voter suppression bill that would severely limit ballot access in the state.
-Republicans in the legislature have been pushing to pass a voter suppression bill before the end of the legislative session, and after weeks of back-and-forth the final text of SB 7 was agreed upon in conference committee over the weekend with no floor debate.
-In order to make it to Gov. Greg Abbott (R) this regular legislative session, SB 7 had to pass by midnight on Sunday, but Democrats walked off the floor, denying Republicans of the quorum they needed for a vote and effectively killed the bill for now.
+WASHINGTON, D.C. — In a late-night session on Sunday, Democrats in the Texas Legislature staged a coordinated walkout and denied Republicans the quorum they needed to pass Senate Bill 7, an omnibus voter suppression bill that would severely limit ballot access in the state.
+Republicans in the Legislature have been pushing to pass a voter suppression bill before the end of the legislative session, and after weeks of back and forth the final text of S.B.
+7 was agreed upon in conference committee over the weekend with no floor debate.
+In order to make it to Gov. Greg Abbott (R) this regular legislative session, S.B.
+7 had to pass by midnight on Sunday, but Democrats walked off the floor, denying Republicans of the quorum they needed for a vote and effectively killing the bill for now.

 After the bill failed to pass, Abbott announced he would call a special session this summer to ensure a vote on the legislation.
 He also threatened to veto the section of the state budget that includes salaries for legislators, tweeting “No pay for those who abandon their responsibilities.”